Intelligenism Agent Framework

 From single neurons to complex neural networks, intelligence exhibits a bottom-up construction pattern.
 Regardless of whether we look at complex intelligent systems or individual neurons, their boundaries are clear, and individuals maintain a high degree of independence from one another.
 This means the complexity and intelligence potential of a neural network comes from the connections between individuals, not from making the individuals internally more complex.
 Therefore, maintaining the independence of individuals or small units, and expressing complexity outside the individual, is the essence of connectionism. — Thinking, Conception and Construction of Intelligenism

 This principle directly shapes IAF's architecture: every agent is a complete, independent unit.
-Complexity lives in the connections between agents (the Dispatch layer), not inside any single agent's code.
+Complexity lives in the connections between agents (the Dispatch and Tube layers), not inside any single agent's code.

 Possibility Management vs Certainty Management